RentersRightsAct.infoLaw Update

 • Both periodic and the remaining fixed-term tenancies

 The vast majority of private rented sector tenancies in England will be affected.
-Student lets granted by private landlords are included — only purpose-built student accommodation with specific institutional arrangements may have transitional provisions.
+Student lets granted by private landlords are included — Ground 4A provides a specific possession route for Houses in Multiple Occupation (HMOs) let to full-time students.

 How Will Landlords Regain Possession?

-• Ground 1 — landlord or close family member needs the property as their primary home (two months' notice; not available in the first 12 months of the tenancy)
+• Ground 1 — landlord or close family member needs the property as their primary home (four months' notice; not available in the first 12 months of the tenancy)

-• Ground 1A — landlord intends to sell the property (two months' notice; not available in the first 12 months)
+• Ground 1A — landlord intends to sell the property (four months' notice; not available in the first 12 months)

 • Ground 6 — landlord needs to carry out major redevelopment that cannot be done with the tenant in occupation

-• Ground 8 — mandatory ground where the tenant has at least two months' rent arrears at both notice and court hearing dates
+• Ground 8 — mandatory ground where the tenant has at least three months' rent arrears at both notice and court hearing dates

 • Grounds 10 and 11 — discretionary grounds for rent arrears and persistent late payment